-The Learning Styles assessment is designed to measure the learning style of an individual within most situations.
-These situations encompass four categories:
+The Learning Styles Assessment is designed to measure the learning style of an individual encompassed by four categories:

 The ATTENDING category looks at the levels of commitment and concentration they tend to give when new information is presented to them.
 The sub-scales used are:

 - Telescopic – the individual is generally effective at concentrating and keeping their mind on the information being shared.

 - Wide-angled – the individual is often easily affected by environmental factors such as noise, low light, and other physical influences, which can interfere with information being shared.

 The TRANSLATING category looks at whom an individual relies on most in managing the transfer of learning, and in making sense of what they see, hear, or sense.
 The sub-scales used are:

 - Dependent – the individual favors relying on the trainer or facilitator for information.